 Follow these instructions for a perfect manicure:

 - File the edge and surface of your nail.
-Use nail polish remover and wipe away the dust and oils.
+Use our Nail Cleanser Prep Pads to wipe away the dust and oils.

 - Apply a VERY thin (barely there) layer of gel polish.